Lifeguard Training in Amador County

 • Active and Passive Drowning Victim Rescues

-• Two-Person Removal with a Backboard
+• Two-Person Backboard Removal

-• Passive Submerged Victim in Shallow Water
+• Passive Submerged Victim (Shallow Water)

 • Multiple-Victim Rescue